binkley/homebrewery-files/witch.md

 - **Feign Death** <br>
   It or you appear dead.

-- **Fly** <br>
-  Grant flight to yourself or another.
-  When a broom is out, tap the feet to rise.

 - **Nondetection** <br>
   Hide from pyring magical eyes for a time.

 - **Sending** <br>
   Speak across great distances.
 Your words ride wind, fire, or raven&rsquo;s wings.

-- **Tongues** <br>
-  Speak and be understood, no matter the creature.
-Useful for parley, curses, and awkward village dinners.

 #### Level 4 Witch Spells